safaais/ROS-noetic-installtion/README.md

 rosversion -d
 ```

- ## Now we can start using ROS noetic.
+ ## Now you can start using ROS noetic.

  # ROS-foxy-installtion